slsa-framework/slsa/docs/spec/v1.0/threats.md

 *Threat:* Build the package using the proper CI/CD platform but with unofficial build steps.

-*Mitigation:* Policy requires that the provenance's build configuration source matches an expected value.
+*Mitigation:* Verifier requires that the provenance's build configuration source matches an expected value.

 *Example:* MyPackage is expected to be built by Google Cloud Build using the build steps defined in the source's `cloudbuild.yaml` file.
 Adversary builds with Google Cloud Build, but using custom build steps provided over RPC.
-Solution: Policy rejects because the build steps did not come from the expected source.
+Solution: Verifier rejects because the build steps did not come from the expected source.

 </details>
 <details><summary>Build from unofficial parameters <span>(expectations)</span></summary>